baidefeis/Getting_and_Cleaning_DataCourse/code_book.md

 #Course Project Code Book
-Source of the original data:
+Data source:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Original description: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The attached R script (run_analysis.R) performs the following to clean up the data:
+The R script (run_analysis.R) does the following actions to clean up the data:

-* Merges the training and test sets to create one data set, namely train/X_train.txt with test/X_test.txt, the result of which is a 10299x561 data frame, as in the original description ("Number of Instances: 10299" and "Number of Attributes: 561"), train/subject_train.txt with test/subject_test.txt, the result of which is a 10299x1 data frame with subject IDs, and train/y_train.txt with test/y_test.txt, the result of which is also a 10299x1 data frame with activity IDs.
+* Merges the training and test sets to create one dataset:
+··* train/X_train.txt with test/X_test.txt, the result is a 10299x561 dataframe, as in the original description ("Number of Instances: 10299" and "Number of Attributes: 561").
+··* train/subject_train.txt with test/subject_test.txt, the result is a 10299x1 data frame with subject IDs.
+··* train/y_train.txt with test/y_test.txt, the result is a 10299x1 dataframe with activity IDs.

-* Reads features.txt and extracts only the measurements on the mean and standard deviation for each measurement.
+* Reads features.txt and extracts only the measurements of the mean and standard deviation for each sample.
-The result is a 10299x66 data frame, because only 66 out of 561 attributes are measurements on the mean and standard deviation.
+The result is a 10299x66 dataframe, because only 66 out of 561 attributes are measurements on the mean and standard deviation.
 All measurements are floating point numbers within the range [-1, 1].

-* Reads activity_labels.txt and applies descriptive activity names to name the activities in the data set:
+* Reads activity_labels.txt Uses descriptive activity names to name the activities in the data set:

 ```
 walking